 Minor Dents/Scratches:

-A vehicle marked minor dents/scratches has minor dents and small scratches to multiple panels.
+A vehicle marked with minor dents/scratches has minor dents and small scratches on multiple panels.

 Missing/Altered VIN: